Today, we’ll be diving into an insightful tutorial on a common issue faced by hobbyists – how to separate shrimp from plants in your aquarium.

 While the numbers can vary, based on the plant mass you’ve removed and the shrimp population in your tank, you can expect to rescue several shrimp that might have otherwise been lost.
 In a case where about half the plant mass from a tank side is removed, it is not uncommon to save about seven to eight shrimp.

 This number could increase with more densely populated shrimp species or with plants that tend to hold more baby shrimp, like hornwort.
-A variety of aquatic life, including snails and seed shrimpOpens in a new tab., can also be saved during this process, contributing positively to your tank’s biodiversity.
+A variety of aquatic life, including snails and seed shrimp, can also be saved during this process, contributing positively to your tank’s biodiversity.

 This method gives you an invaluable opportunity to monitor your tank’s health more closely, allowing you to spot any potential issues early.
 It also ensures that you maintain a thriving, balanced ecosystem where both your plants and shrimp can coexist in harmony.
 In short, you’ve achieved your goal: successfully separating your shrimp from your plants without causing any harm to your tiny tank inhabitants.